-The average 15-to-19-year-old in the U.S. spends only six minutes a day reading for fun, according to the Bureau of Labor Statistics.
+The average 15-to-19-year-old in the U.S. spends only eight minutes a day reading for fun on weekends and holidays..

-What’s more, a just-released report from Scholastic, discussed later in this commentary, warns that the number of young pleasure-readers has dropped dramatically since 2010.
+What’s more, a report from Scholastic, discussed later in this commentary, warns that the number of young pleasure-readers has dropped since 2010.

 A national digital library endowment, strong on encouragement of recreational reading, among many other strengths, could help turn things around.
 It could also sharpen young people’s technical and creative skills.
 The all-digital BiblioTech—the San Antonio-area library shown in a must-watch video tour, narrated by a gifted teenager named Mariah Espinosa—illustrates the possibilities.